getify/remote-csp-channel/README.md

 ### Building Your Own Transport

-The easiest transport to inspect to see how to define other transports is the [`transports/socketio`](../../tree/master/transports/socketio/index.js) transport.
+The simplest/easiest transport to inspect to see how to define other transports is the [`transports/socketio`](../../tree/master/transports/socketio/index.js) transport.

 A transport must expose a public API method called `connect(..)`.
-Arguments to this `connect(..)` method passed by the `RemoteCSPChannel.defineTransport(..)` utility (see below).
+Arguments to this `connect(..)` method come from the optional arguments to the [`RemoteCSPChannel.defineTransport(..)`](#define-transport) utility.

 `connect(..)` must return an object with two members:

-* `onMessage(..)`: this method will be called once by `RemoteCSPChannel` and passed a single function reference as argument; save a reference to that received function.
-Any time a message is received from the remote context, pass it to the saved function so that `RemoteCSPChannel` can handle it.
+* `onMessage(..)`: this method will be called once by `RemoteCSPChannel` and passed a single function reference as argument.
+Make sure to save a reference to that received function; any time a message is received from the remote context, pass it to this saved function so that `RemoteCSPChannel` can handle it.
 * `sendMessage(..)`: this method will be called automatically by `RemoteCSPChannel` any time it needs to send a message to the remote context.
-It will receive a single argument which is a message object.
+It will pass a single argument which is a message object (JSON-compatible).
 You must serialize and/or transfer that message to the remote context, and ensure it's reconstructed (as necessary) as the message object.

 **Note:** You do not need to implement any special signaling/ACKing protocols, as the `RemoteCSPChannel` handles that.
 However, depending on the nuances of the transport type, other message stream processing may be necessary.
 For example, see `transports/nodestream` for how message delimiter text is added and parsed, to counteract OS level message bundling that happens over certain types of I/O streams.